-Students are critical stakeholders and in March 2023, a survey by Tyton Partners showed that a larger proportion of students than educators used Gen-Al tools, and that students are likely to use it even if it is prohibited.
-The Jisc UK National Centre for Al has engaged well with students through focus groups and forums, yielding insights about how students see Gen-Al in their education and future careers.
-At the University of Sydney, we have also elevated the student voice around Gen-Al in education, highlighting many positive ways that students use Gen-Al to learn, how institutions have a responsibility to help them develop Gen-Al literacies, and acknowledging its limitations.

-Educator professional learning is also critical.
-Institutions, faculties, and other educator communities run countless workshops, seminars, and talks on Gen-Al in education, and there are key resources available to support educators.
-Monash University's TeachHQ resource on Gen-AI and teaching and learning is widely applauded.
-Our own work at the University of Sydney has also been used nationally and internationally, such as our 'Prompt engineering for educators' and 'Prompt engineering for students' series, our resources on assessment redesign, and our workshops on using Gen-AI productively and responsibly.
-As we discover more about this new general-purpose technology, the key practice we must all adopt as educational institutions and individuals, is one of curiosity and openness to collaboration with one another.
+Students are critical stakeholders and in March 2023, a survey by Tyton Partners showed that a larger proportion of students than educators used Gen-Al tools, and that students are likely to use it even if it is prohibited.24 The Jisc UK National Centre for Al has engaged well with students through focus groups and forums, yielding insights about how students see Gen-Al in their education and future careers.25 At the University of Sydney, we have also elevated the student voice around Gen-Al in education, highlighting many positive ways that students use Gen-Al to learn, how institutions have a responsibility to help them develop Gen-Al literacies, and acknowledging its limitations.26 to support educators.
+Monash University's TeachHQ resource on Gen-AI and teaching and learning is widely applauded.27 Our own work at the University of Sydney has also been used nationally and internationally, such as our 'Prompt engineering for educators'28 and 'Prompt engineering for students'29 series, our resources on assessment redesign30, and our workshops on using Gen-AI productively and responsibly.
+As we discover more about this new general-purpose technology31, the key practice we must all adopt as educational institutions and individuals, is one of curiosity and openness to collaboration with one another.